-- Allow Wood Conditioner to penetrate surface 5 to 15 minutes.
+- Allow Wood Conditioner to penetrate surface for 5 to 15 minutes.
 Remove excess by wiping with a clean rag.
-Do not leave a surface film; work in a small area so the product can not set up.
+Do not leave a surface film; work in a small area so the product cannot set up.

 Color depth may vary according to type of wood, stain, and application technique.
 To assure that your finished color is accurate, we highly recommend you test your technique, wood stain, and wood type before you start your project.

 Do not thin.
 Use as packaged.